pra-navi/tp/docs/UserGuide.md

 Don't worry, CoordiMate is here to help!

+Are you a SOC Computing Club event planner juggling numerous tasks and contacts for your upcoming events?
+Managing everything efficiently just got easier with CoordiMate!

-CoordiMate is a **desktop app for event planners**.
+CoordiMate is your go-to **desktop app designed specifically for SOC Computing Club event planners**.
 It helps you **manage your contacts and tasks** for your events, so that you can focus on the event itself.

+Whether you're organizing a workshop, seminar, or a grand social event, CoordiMate is tailored to meet the unique needs of SOC Computing Club event planners.
+And here's the best part – while it's perfect for SOC Computing Club, **event planners of all kinds** can benefit from CoordiMate's powerful features too!

+Don't let the stress of managing contacts and tasks weigh you down.
+Let CoordiMate handle the details, so you can focus on creating extraordinary events.

+Why choose CoordiMate?
+Here's why:

+1. **Tailored Precision**: Designed with SOC Computing Club event planners in mind, CoordiMate ensures every feature meets your specific requirements.

+2. **Efficient Management**: Seamlessly handle your contacts and tasks, allowing you to focus on the creative aspects of your event.

-CoordiMate is **optimized for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
+3. **User-Friendly CLI**: CoordiMate is optimized for use via a Command Line Interface (CLI), offering the speed of typing with all the benefits of a Graphical User Interface (GUI).

-If you can type fast, CoordiMate can help you get your contact management tasks done **faster than traditional GUI apps**.
+4. **Speedy Performance**: If you're a fast typist, CoordiMate will help you complete your contact and tasks management faster than traditional GUI apps, ensuring your productivity soars.

+Don't let the stress of contact and task management hinder your event planning creativity.
+Let CoordiMate take care of the details, empowering you to craft extraordinary events with confidence.

+Ready to plan your events effortlessly?
+**CoordiMate is here to support your success!**

-This user guide contains all the information you need to get started with CoordiMate.
+This comprehensive user guide contains all the information you need to get started with CoordiMate.

+- If you're a **new user**, head to our Quick Start section for a smooth initiation.
+- For **returning users** needing a quick refresher, our Command Summary section will be your handy guide.

 ## Using This Guide